 Football 6-3 Defense

-The 6-3 defensive front is usually used to stuff the run, especially around the goal line.
-Having 9 players close to the line of scrimmage allows much more penetration than when only 7 or 8 players are in the same space.
-Having 6 down linemen also forces the offense to adjust because if another player in the form of a tight end or running back is held to block, the defense has a free run to the quarterback.
-If a safety is lined up close to the line of scrimmage in a linebacker’s position this could also bait the offense to throw over the middle where the safety can make a play on the ball.
+The 6-3 defensive front is effective for stuffing the run, especially around the goal line.
+Having nine players close to the line of scrimmage allows much more penetration than when only seven or eight players are in the same space.
+Having six down linemen forces the offense to adjust because if a tight end or running back is held to block, the defense has a free run to the quarterback.
+If a safety is lined up close to the line of scrimmage in a linebacker’s position, this could also bait the offense to throw over the middle, where the safety can make a play on the ball.

-This alignment cannot be used effectively in higher level football or anywhere not close to the goal line.
-It is difficult to cover the pass because the corners are left alone to play 1-on-1 with their wide receiver matchup and also because any receivers inside are able to be matched up on a linebacker or no one at all.
-Covering the pass however is not the goal of using a 6-3 defensive front as it means to stop the run and the offense close to the goal line as its disadvantages do not allow it to be used anywhere else.
+This alignment cannot be used effectively in higher levels of football or anywhere away from the goal line.
+It is difficult to cover the pass because the corners are left alone to play one-on-one with their wide receiver matchup and also because any receivers inside are able to be matched up on a linebacker or no one at all.
+Covering the pass, however, is not the goal of using a 6-3 defensive front.
+It is meant to stop the run and the offense close to the goal line as its disadvantages do not allow it to be used anywhere else.